UBB-bibliometrics/search-strategies-priorityareas/KE_TableauCristin.md

-# KE
+# Climate and energy transition (Klima og energiomstilling)

 Identifies scientific articles/books/chapters connected to the climate and energy transition priority area.
 String to use in Tableau against "FOR_data_sted_total"-extract from DUCT or live.

-**Important note**: Each string must ALSO be run against "result_title_anthology" to catch book results.
+The searches are run in mainly 2 fields, result title (title of the work) and journal name. **Important note**: Each string must ALSO be run against "result_title_anthology" to catch book results (where book titles are in a different field, and chapter titles count as result titles).
 This is NOT added explicitly here (except in the first, general string).
 Strings for result_title can be repeated, and this field changed out.

 ## Description provided in reports (Norwegian)

-Tematiske områder som er inkludert i den bibliometriske kartleggingen 2020 (Bibliometrigruppen, Universitetsbiblioteket i samråd med forskningsdekan Gunn Mangerud og direktørene Kristin Guldbransen Frøysa, Tore Furevik)
+Tematiske områder som er inkludert i den bibliometriske kartleggingen 2020 (Bibliometrigruppen, Universitetsbiblioteket i samråd med forskningsdekan Gunn Mangerud og direktørene Kristin Guldbransen Frøysa, Tore Furevik).
+Videre forslag om søkebegrep fra KGF i vår 2024.

 Klimasystemer og Effekter